espressif/developer-portal/content/blog/2024/11/how-to-create-an-esp-idf-component/index.md

 All the project files for this board are available on GitHub.

 {{< github repo="esp-rs/esp-rust-board" >}}

+{{< alert >}}
+If you don't have the proposed hardware, you can choose any other I2C device.
+All the information you might need should be provided by the manufacturer, including the device address, registers, etc.
+{{< /alert >}}

 ### Add a new component

-Inside the project folder, we need to create a folder called `components`.
-This is the folder where our component will be created in, and it can contain multiple components.

-The process will be done by the CLI (Command-line Interface) tool `idf.py`.
-This command will create the folder named `components`, by using the argument `-C`, and the component `shtc3`.
+It is recommended that the components be stored in the folder `components` in the root of the project.
+To create such folder and the basic component skeleton for our `shtc3` project, we will use the following convenience command (notice the use of `-C components` to create the folder):

 ```bash
 idf.py create-component -C components shtc3
 ```

-After that, the new folder should contain the following structure:
+As a result, the new folder should contain the following structure:

 ```text
 .